fbpx

 So someone has died and you are the person who is responsible for sorting everything out.
 Where do you start?
 What do you do?

-Dealing with death is not something most people experience very often so it can be foreign, scary and emotional.
-However, having an idea of the process can help give you a little confidence.
+I understand that dealing with death is not something most people experience often so it can be foreign, scary and emotional.
+However, having an idea of the process can help give you more confidence.

 Funerals have changed a lot from the past when basically the funeral director and church minister did everything.
 Today you have much more input and many more options.
 You don’t even need a funeral director – but it helps.

-Usually the first call is to the Funeral Director who will guide you throughout the process.
+Usually, the first call is to the Funeral Director who will guide you throughout the process.
 They can collect and keep the person until the funeral.
 But there are some decisions you need to make along the way.
-However the basic process is quite straightforward.
+However, the basic process, though it feels daunting, is quite straightforward.

 When dealing with Funeral Homes you may be inundated with options – types of coffin, flowers, service, viewing, etc. They all have a cost and sometimes being emotional at the time you could easily be encouraged to spend more than you planned.
 So be clear in your mind what you and your family truly want.

 Remember – there is no rush.
 Take your time and chat with family if you need to.
-This is especially true with a sudden death.
+Don’t be talked into doing things you don’t want.

 What kind of funeral do you want?
 Traditional, Informal, Small, Large, Private, etc. Some families choose to have a private cremation soon after death, then plan a more public gathering later.